mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/intro.md

 ## Prerequisites

-1. Familiarity with the terminal and have some previous experience with containers.
+1. Familiarity with the terminal and have some previous experience/knowledge with containers.

 ## Learning Objectives